jonathanhogg/coderdojo-sequencer/Sequencer.md

 We can also have code running in more than one buffer at the same time (which can sound bizarre if you do it by accident).

-If you uncomment a line from TestLooper.txt in Buffer 1 (remove the # symbol from the start of the line) and press Run you should hear that a sound has been added to the tick-tick-tick sound.
+If you uncomment a line from TestLooper.txt in Buffer 1 (remove the # symbol from the start of the line) and press Run again you should hear that a sound has been added to the tick-tick-tick sound.

 For example, uncommenting: